Milada Horáková: Political activity

-Following the liberation of Czechoslovakia in 1945, Horáková returned to Prague and joined the leadership of the re-constituted Czechoslovak National Social Party.
+Following the liberation of Czechoslovakia in 1945, Horáková returned to Prague and joined the leadership of the re-constituted Czech National Social Party.
 She became a member of the Provisional National Assembly.
 In 1946, she won a seat in the elected National Assembly representing the region of České Budějovice in southern Bohemia.

 Her political activities again focused on enhancing the role of women in society and preserving Czechoslovakia's democratic institutions.
-Shortly after the Communist coup in February 1948, she resigned from the parliament in protest.
+She founded a women's magazine, Vlasta, in 1947.
+Shortly after the 1948 Czechoslovak coup d'état, she resigned from the parliament in protest.
 Unlike many of her political associates, Horáková chose not to leave Czechoslovakia for the West, and continued to be politically active in Prague.
 On 27 September 1949, she was arrested and accused of being the leader of an alleged plot to overthrow the Communist regime.